 Infinitely Recyclable Style:

 Even better, our glasses can be recycled infinitely.
 If you need a new pair or just want to mix up your look, you can send your frames back to us for recycling.
-You’ll enjoy 10% off your next frame.
+You’ll enjoy 10% off your next pair.

 Ground-breaking sustainable eyewear, developed in an exclusive bio-based acetate.
 Unapologetically fashionable, the perfected material selections offer doses of bold, on-trend colour, while considered sustainability features include biodegradable demo lenses and plastic-free packaging.